We built Intara because we couldn't find the support we needed anywhere else

 I'm a qualified Body Control Pilates Instructor and Pre- and Postnatal Specialist, with advanced training from the Birth Trauma Association and in Advanced Pregnancy, Movement, and Early Motherhood.

-I’ve has spent over 16 years working in healthcare communications, patient education, and health strategy, helping people understand complex health information and access the support they need.
+I've spent over 16 years working in healthcare communications, patient education, and health strategy, helping people understand complex health information and access the support they need.

 You can reach me at: izzy@intaraspace.com